oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 The following attributes are exported:

+* `availability_status` - The current availability status of managementAgent
 * `compartment_id` - Compartment Identifier
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `display_name` - Management Agent Name